Have you ever stopped to think why we celebrate the Easter Bunny and have egg hunts?

 So I went for my study Bible that had drawings of each of the elements that were in the tabernacle and laid it out on the couch for them to look at and then headed back to the kitchen.

-We were amazed at their creativity as they used kitchen chairs, blankets, scarves, an ottoman with a light up angel on it to construct the Holy of holies.
+We were amazed at their creativity as they used kitchen chairs, blankets, scarves, a Twister game box, and an ottoman with a light up angel on it to represent the Holy of holies.

 Using whatever they could find, they spent hours carefully creating each detail from the Bronze altar to the Ark of the Covenant.